Accessing a Docker registry from your Kubernetes cluster

 Be sure to create the Secret in the namespace in which your application will run.
 Pull secrets are specific to a namespace.
 If you want to deploy to multiple namespaces you need to create a secret for each one of them.

-This is an example of creating a pull secret to Codefresh registry.
+This is an example of creating a pull secret to Azure registry.
 You can use the same command to any other private registry.

 Using the Docker registry secret